You want to learn how to become a game designer?

 They are designed to further test your technical skills to determine if you are qualified enough for the job.

-If you make it to the final interview, a congratulations is in order; getting to final interview is hard and worthy of celebration in itself.
+If you make it to the final interview, a congratulation is in order; getting to the final interview is hard and worthy of celebration in itself.

 A final interview is usually to decide between you and a few other candidates.